spamegg1/reviews/README.md

 These courses are right up there with Nand2Tetris and PLABC as THE BEST.
 I took this right after my 6 month long Hack the Kernel fiasco, and boy, what a soul-saver this was!
 Super awesome amazing courses.
 Filled with mathematical beauty that brings tears to my eyes.

 You MUST get Tim's textbooks.
 Fourth book was not out when I was taking the classes, but it will be out this month!
 (June 2020) They are EXCELLENT, better than the videos.
+They are like the "...for Dummies" books of algorithms.
+Very accessible, clear, easy to read.
 I actually went through the books and came back to the videos only after having done all the exercises in the textbook.

 First course is all about... divide and conquer.

+The optional material is the hardest: the proof of correctness for Closest Pair Search, the runtime analyses of randomized Quicksort and Deterministic Linear Time Selection.
+You can skip these.
+The proofs are pretty hard.
+I enjoyed them a lot.

 Second course is all about... graphs.
 Probably the most important part for computer science.
 Almost everything is modeled with graphs.